hujhax/austin-improv-wiki/Puppet Improv Project.md

 ![[PIPLogo.jpg|Puppet Improv Project's logo.]]

 **Puppet Improv Project** is an organization that produces improv shows featuring puppets.
-It was created by and is run by [[Performers/Sara Farr]].
+It was created by and is run by [[Performers/Sara Farr|Sara Farr]].

 ## Shows
 The Puppet Improv Project does one-off shows for productions like [[The Hideout Improv Marathon]], but it is best known for its show runs: